python-unsam/Programacion_en_Python_UNSAM/Notas/06_Plt_Especificacion_y_Documentacion/06_matplotlib_basico.md

 Mientras que *subplot* ubica a sus plots en posiciones espaciadas regularmente (la grilla) uno puede ubicar los ejes libremente en la figura.
 Ambas cosas pueden ser útiles, depende de qué estés buscando.

 Aunque trabajamos con figuras y subplots sin llamarlos explicitamente, es bueno saber que al invocar `plot()` matplotlib llama a `gca()` (get current axes)para obtener acceso a los ejes, y gca a su vez llama a gcf() (get current figure) para obtener acceso a la figura.
-Si no existe tal figura, llama a figure() para crearla o mas estrictamente hablando, para crear un subplot.
+Si no existe tal figura, llama a figure() para crearla o más estrictamente hablando, para crear un subplot.
 Aunque no pidamos explícitamente crear una figura, ésta es creada cuando la necesitamos.
 Veamos un poco los detalles.

 [oski]: #(
  So far we have used implicit figure and axes creation.
 This is handy for fast plots.
 We can have more control over the display using figure, subplot, and axes explicitly.
 While subplot positions the plots in a regular grid, axes allows free placement within the figure.
 Both can be useful depending on your intention.
 We’ve already worked with figures and subplots without explicitly calling them.
 When we call plot, matplotlib calls gca() to get the current axes and gca in turn calls gcf() to get the current figure.
 If there is none it calls figure() to make one, strictly speaking, to make a subplot 111.
 Let’s look at the details.